 This upper sublayer is known as Logical Link Control(LLC) which communicates with the network layer.
 It places information in the frame that identifies which network layer protocol is being used for the frame.
 This information allows multiple Layer 3 protocols; such as IPv4 and IPv6, to use the same network interface and media. it provides services to the network layer above it and hides the rest of the details of the data link layer to allow different technologies to work seamlessly with the higher layers.
 Most local area networking technologies use the IEEE 802.2 LLC protocol.

 This lower sublayer defines the media access processes performed by the hardware.
 It also provides data link layer addressing and access to various network technologies.

-The figure 3.17 illustrates how the data link layer is divided into the LLC and MAC sublayers.
+Figure 3.17 illustrates how the data link layer divided into the LLC and MAC sublayers.
 The LLC communicates with the network layer while the MAC sublayer allows various network access technologies.
 For instance, the MAC sublayer communicates with Ethernet LAN technology to send and receive frames over copper or fiber-optic cable.
 The MAC sublayer also communicates with wireless technologies such as Wi-Fi and Bluetooth to send and receive frames wirelessly.